rogeriochaves/blog/source/_posts/2021-08-15-can-you-guarantee-no-bugs.md

 If you think about it, it's kinda like doing TDD, in which on the first step you need to "write a test that passes [iff](https://en.wikipedia.org/wiki/Iff "Iff") the feature's specifications are met".
 Then, on the seconds step you see it fail, and on the third step you "write the simplest code that passes the new test".
 This is the step that could be automated by a machine.

-Most important, and often overlooked by TDD beginners, it the keyword **simplest**.
+Most importantly, and often overlooked by TDD beginners, it the keyword **simplest**.
 Write just enough to make the test green, nothing more, because this way you will be forced to write more tests for the functionality that you know is still missing, and then when you do, you are sure that functionality is tested as well.
 This is also a great way to think about what a machine will do, more often then not, given an objective, machines [WILL find the simplest solution](https://www.reddit.com/r/todayilearned/comments/at5e45/til_that_when_simple_ai_was_taught_to_play_tetris/), often surprising us humans.

 This means our tests need to ensure complete behaviour in order to prevent AI (or other devs) from taking shortcuts.
 Can we do that?
 Write our tests so well that it will force our code to behave properly?
 Let's try, let's start our project: